 Foundations of Intercultural Development

-$250 per person ($200 discount available for members of the AIA Minnesota and local chapter boards, Women in Architecture committee, EDI Committee, MSP AoA NOMA, and current AIA MN committee and knowledge community co-chairs)
+$250 per person ($200 discount for members of the AIA Minnesota board and local chapter boards, Women in Architecture committee, EDI Committee, members of the Community of Practice for Culture Change; MSP AoA NOMA, and current AIA MN committee and knowledge community co-chairs)

 Learn the core concepts of intercultural development and build your ability to engage effectively with colleagues, project partners, clients, and community members of various genders, races, ethnicities, and other “differences that make a difference.”
 Participants will be introduced to the Intercultural Development Continuum before taking an evaluative assessment to measure their current skills and will received one-on-one guidance on the next steps needed to continue to grow in intercultural competence.
 The program concludes with an interactive workshop to practice using and building your intercultural skills.